 - Additional shipping costs

 Then apply that dollar figure to the number of errors and build a cash flow model as you search for ways to reduce your error rate in a justifiable manner.
-New order picking equipment such as pick light systems, voice directed picking, RF guns, or goods to person pick systems may all make sense once you understand the cost of doing nothing.
-Process changes, incentive programs, or additional quality checking can have significant impacts as well.
-The key is that the benefits or boosting your accuracy rate must exceed the costs of doing so in a reasonable amount of time.
+New order picking equipment such as pick light systems, voice directed picking, RF guns or goods-to-person pick systems may all make sense once you understand the cost of doing nothing.
+Process changes, incentive programs or additional quality checking can have significant impacts as well.
+The key is that the benefits of boosting your accuracy rate must exceed the costs of doing so in a reasonable amount of time.

 Be careful that a relentless focus on accuracy doesn’t reduce throughput

 For some industries, accuracy is simply more important than in others.
 I was once shipped two laptops rather than one.
 I returned the extra, but if I hadn’t, the picking slip only had one computer on it.
 I could have kept that computer.
 Picking $2,000 laptops correctly is more important than picking $2 packages of candy, simply because the cost-per-error can be so much higher.
 That $2,000 mistake isn’t worth the extra speed, but in some operations, this isn’t true.
 This also goes for regulated industries such as pharmaceuticals or jewelry.

 - Incentive Programs for Warehousing and Manufacturing